Our Auction Catalogues

 By Raymond E. Barlow & Joan E. Kaiser

-We are offering Volumes 1, 2 and 4 of this comprehensive five-volume series at a greatly reduced price (originally sold for $95 to $120).
+We are offering Volumes 1, 2 and 4 of this comprehensive five-volume series at a greatly reduced price (original price: $95 to $120).

 Each first edition hardbound book is profusely illustrated with color photographs and b&w plates, includes bibliography and index; 326 pp. (Vol. 1), 308 pp. (Vol. 2), 380 pp. (Vol. 4).